TobiasSchwartz/strips-reversibility-benchmarks/README.md

 In planning, the reversibility of actions deals with the question whether the effects of an action can be undone using a reverse plan.
 This repository provides a prototypical implementation (see [`reversible.py`](reversible.py)) of the action reversibility algorithm proposed by
 M. Morak, L. Chrpa, W. Faber, and D. Fiser in their paper "On the reversibility of actions in planning" (KR 2020) using a depth-first search (`dfs`) and breadth-first search (`bfs`) strategy.
 This implementation is evaluated following the PDDL domain generator approach of L. Chrpa, W. Faber, D. Fiser, and M. Morak, which they proposed and used in their paper "Determining action reversibility in STRIPS using answer set programming" (ICLP 2020) to evaluate the performance of their answer set programming (`asp`) and (`qasp`) based implementations.

-We extend their domain generator template (`singlePath`) to a `multiplePaths` and `multiplePathsDeadEnds` template and add a completely new domain generator based on the Barabási–Albert model (see [`domainGenerator.py`](domainGenerator.py)).
-The produced benchmarks (see [`benchmark.py`](benchmark.py)) reveal that even slight changes in the `singlePath`, `multiplePaths` and `multiplePathsDeadEnds` domain generator templates suffice to introduce a radical bias that either favors the `bfs`, `dfs`, or `asp` approach.
+We extended their domain generator template (`singlePath`) to a `multiplePaths` and `multiplePathsDeadEnds` template but also added completely new domain generators: one based on a general approach for domain generation (`generalApproach`) and two others (`barabasiAlbertLongestShortestPath`, `barabasiAlbertLongestDegree`) based on the Barabási–Albert model (see [`domainGenerator.py`](domainGenerator.py)).

+The produced benchmarks (see [`benchmark.py`](benchmark.py)) reveal that even slightly changed parameters in the `singlePath`, `multiplePaths` and `multiplePathsDeadEnds` domain generator templates suffice to introduce a radical bias that either favors the `bfs`, `dfs`, or `asp` approach.
 Hence, care must be taken when evaluating algorithms for action reversibility using PDDL domains obtained from domain generators.

-Using the Barabási–Albert domain generator, more representative domains with diverse characteristics can be created that might serve as a basis for a future action reversibility benchmark.
+Using the `generalApproach`, `barabasiAlbertLongestShortestPath`, and `barabasiAlbertLongestDegree` domain generators, more sophisticated domains with diverse characteristics can be created that might serve as a basis for a future action reversibility benchmark.

 ## Setup